view from the inside of a glass igloo in finland looking at the northern lights

 Even though Levi is a big ski destination, Levin Iglut is no average ski resort!
 It’s perfect for Northern lights viewing, with unique igloos with glass ceilings so you can perfectly enjoy the lights from your aurora dome.

+The on-site restaurant serves fine dining that is elevated so that it looks as beautiful as it tastes!
 Despite being a bit far from Rovaniemi area, it’s still quite convenient to access: it’s just 11 miles from the Kittilä Airport and 5 miles from the Levi Ski Resort.

 Check reviews, room types, and availability here at Levin Iglut here!